horovod/horovod/docker/helm/README.md

 ## Introduction

 This chart bootstraps Horovod which is a Distributed TensorFlow Framework on a Kubernetes cluster using the Helm Package Manager.
-It deploys Horovod workers as statefulsets, and the Horovod master as a job, then discover the host list automatically.
+It deploys Horovod workers as statefulsets, and the Horovod driver as a job, then discover the host list automatically.

 ## Prerequisites